 Casie Dodd lives in Arkansas with her husband and two children.
-Recent work has appeared in Fare Forward, Susurrus, and Small Orange Journal.
-She is the Founder and Editor of Belle Point Press, a new small press celebrating the literary culture of the American Mid-South.
+Recent work has appeared in Oxford American, The Windhover, and Arkansas Review.
+She is the Founder and Publisher of Belle Point Press, a regional small press celebrating the literary culture and community of the American Mid-South.

 Raised in Eastern Oklahoma with roots older than living memory in the Natural State, we look forward to supporting new authors while connecting readers with the long thread of our region’s creative culture.
 Our mission is to celebrate the literary culture of the American Mid-South: all its paradoxes and contradictions, all the ways it gets us home.